Mortgages for the over 50s

 Age is just a number, or so the saying goes, but it does matter if you’re applying for a mortgage.
-If you’re aged 55 and over and want a mortgage or to remortgage into retirement, you may struggle to get the loan you want.
-Here’s our guide to getting a mortgage in later life.
+If you’re aged 50 and over and want a mortgage or to remortgage into retirement, you may struggle to get the loan you want.
+Here’s our guide to getting a mortgage if you’re over 50.

 Can I get a mortgage at any age?

 Generally speaking, smaller banks and building societies are more likely to be amenable to older borrowers as they will often lend beyond the age of 75 on a case-by-case basis.
-For example, as of June 2016, the Family Building Society, Bath Building Society and Metro offer mortgages without any specific upper age limit and will judge cases on an individual basis.
+For example Market Harborough Building Society, Bath Building Society, and Mansfield Building Society will lend up to the age of 85 – and Leek United doesn’t have a maximum age.

-A good mortgage broker will know the smaller banks and building societies that are more likely to be amenable to older borrowers
+The best place to start looking for an over 50s mortgage is to talk to a mortgage broker first.
+They will know the smaller banks and building societies that are more likely to be amenable to older borrowers, and be able to help you find specific products aimed at the over-50s market.

 How can I increase my chances of getting a mortgage?

-You will need to prove you have adequate income to cover the repayments post retirement in the same way as you would if you were working full-time, so you would need to show your bank statements and a statement that confirms your pension payments or evidence that you are receiving a pension.
-Your lender will be looking at your regular expenditure to assess an affordable borrowing amount.
+For mortgages for over 50s, you will need to prove you have adequate income to cover the repayments post-retirement in the same way as you would if you were working full-time.
+You should expect to show your bank statements and a statement that confirms your pension payments or evidence that you are receiving a pension.
+Your lender will also look at your regular expenditure to assess an affordable borrowing amount.

 Can you port your mortgage when you buy a new home?

 If you want to port your mortgage – which means taking your mortgage with you when you move home – you essentially have to reapply for your existing loan.
-You will be reassessed by your lender as if you are applying for the loan for the first time and will need to meet their new affordability criteria.
+Your lender will reassess you as if you are applying for the loan for the first time.
+You will need to meet their new affordability criteria.
 Even if you are in the same financial position as when you first applied for the loan you could still get rejected.
-If you are going to see a fall in your income post retirement, they will also take account of that.
+If you are going to see a fall in your income post-retirement, they will also take account of that.

 Your lender may also have lowered their upper age cap which may mean, depending on your age, that you may not be able to get the mortgage term you want.
 If you are unable to transfer your mortgage, you may have to pay early repayment charges.